Utah Administrative Code

 (2) "Inpatient" is an individual whose severity of illness and intensity of service requires continuous care in a hospital.

-(3) "Inpatient Hospital Services" are services that a hospital provides for the care and treatment of inpatients with disorders other than mental illness.
+(4) "Inpatient Hospital Services" are services that a hospital provides for the care and treatment of inpatients.

 Inpatient hospital services are available to categorically and medically needy individuals.